-After this, the climb-out was rather slow but just a few minutes later we had 90 meters (300 feet) of line out.
+After this, the climb out was rather slow but just a few minutes later we had 90 meters (300 feet) of line out.
 The wind speed over 200 feet up was ample.

 For the next 20 minutes or so we just watched the big kite do its thing.
 Often a patch of weak lift would make it pull harder and soar up to 70 degrees or more.
 Conversely, areas of sinking air would occasionally cause the line tension to slacken right off as the kite descended slowly.

-Very little sunlight filtered through the whole time but the big pale blue sail certainly stood out against the white areas of cloud up there.
+Very little sunlight filtered through the whole time, but the big pale-blue sail certainly stood out against the white areas of cloud up there.

 registered an average of 2.1 kph with a maximum gust to 9.8 kph.
 Up

 Night Flight With Light

-On arrival, it was clear we had frittered away more time than realized since all sunlight had disappeared and the park lights were on!
+On arrival, it was clear we had frittered away more time than realized since all sunlight had disappeared, and the park lights were on!
 It was necessary to rig the kite right beneath one of those lamp posts to see what was what.

-Aren, my 8 year old, had a small compass with built-in LED lights.
+Aren, my 8-year-old, had a small compass with built-in LED lights.
 What was the logical thing to do?
 Clip it to the kite bridle of course!
-For the first time, we were about to go night-flying with lights.
+For the first time, we were about to go night flying with lights.
 Err ... light.

-Soon the huge Barn Door rose up in the cool light breeze which was almost perfect in strength.
-With the drop-sheet plastic sail getting a little baggy from plenty of flying hours, I was surprised to see how efficiently the big kite still flew.
+Soon the huge barn-door rose up in the cool light breeze which was almost perfect in strength.
+With the drop-sheet-plastic sail getting a little baggy from plenty of flying hours, I was surprised to see how efficiently the big kite still flew.
 It just sat up there in the night sky, almost invisible, save for the little flashing red LED suspended from the bridle.
 We didn't bother letting out more than 60 meters (200 feet) of line, since that would have made the light harder to see.

 A second flight was launched with the LED light set to continuous white illumination.
 The cool thing was, while May was bringing the kite down, the white light played on the grass below.
 It was surprising how much light the tiny LED was putting out, as we watched the distinct circle of light move around eerily over the dark ground.

-For once my wife and son probably spent more time holding the line than yours truly.
+For once, my wife and son probably spent more time holding the line than yours truly.
 Aren also did a good job winding on all the slack line as we brought the kite down on both occasions.

-Cool Gusts Power Barn Door At Sunset
+Cool Gusts Power Barn Door at Sunset

-A couple of firm pull-ins at the right moment helped the kite to touch down softly on its trailing edge, before flopping face-down to the grass.
+A couple of firm pull ins at the right moment helped the kite to touch down softly on its trailing edge before flopping face down to the grass.

-The wind meter was not forgotten, registering an average of 10.1kph gusting to 17.4kph while perched on a large rock, which was about chest-high.
+The wind meter was not forgotten, registering an average of 10.1 kph gusting to 17.4 kph while perched on a large rock, which was about chest high.

-A pleasant enough flight.
+It was a pleasant enough flight.
 But where is the really windy weather when you want it?!

-How To Calm The Wind
+How to Calm the Wind

-However, this time I was determined not to miss out on a decent flight, so came prepared with a backup.
-The trusty Multi-Dowel Barn Door kite.
-The Box was left sheltered in a grove of trees, fully rigged, just in case.
+However, this time I was determined not to miss out on a decent flight, so came prepared with a backup—the trusty Multi-Dowel Barn Door kite.
+The box was left sheltered in a grove of trees, fully rigged, just in case.

-The huge 2.4 meter (8 feet) span Barn Door lofted easily in the first gust that came through.
-Wind speed was a bit light even for the Barn Door down low, so a little encouragement via line tugging was required.
-Soon, the big blue dowel and plastic craft bit into some slightly faster air and went sailing away, up to high line angles.
+The huge 2.4-meter (8-feet) span barn door lofted easily in the first gust that came through.
+Wind speed was a bit light even for the barn door down low, so a little encouragement via line tugging was required.
+Soon, the big blue dowel-and-plastic craft bit into some slightly faster air and went sailing away, up to high line angles.

 Finding some extra room in a nearby parking lot, I let another 30 meters (100 feet) of line out.
 The Multi-Dowel Barn Door kite eagerly took advantage and was soon straining away in noticeably faster air.
 The line was very tight now, and within minutes the kite soared directly overhead.
-As often happens at 90 degree line angles, a tight but slow 360 degree turn was the result.
+As often happens at 90 degree line angles, a tight but slow 360-degree turn was the result.

 Not long after this, the general wind speed started to increase and boy, was it a hard job getting the kite down!
 At the risk of getting more blisters I started bringing the line in.
-With half the job done but no let-up in line tension, I resorted to taking a wrap around each hand in turn as the big Barn Door reluctantly lost height.
+With half the job done but no let-up in line tension, I resorted to taking a wrap around each hand in turn as the big barn-door reluctantly lost height.